Extending the MultiLA software platform

 General requirements and setup

 The development setup has been tested on Ubuntu Linux but should work on other Unix based platforms (like MacOS) without problems.
 Windows may require more effort, but should also work.
-It’s necessary to have recent versions of pandoc and Docker (for the WebAPI) installed on your system and it’s recommended to have installed make.
+It’s necessary to have recent versions of pandoc and Docker (for the WebAPI) installed on your system.

 It’s recommended to put all components of the MultiLA platform in one folder on your machine.
 We will refer to this folder as multila/.
 The recommended structure of this directory is as follows: